inBeat/inbeat-website/content/top-influencers/instagram/hair-dressers/united-states/_index.md

 ---
-title: Top 10 Hair Dressers Instagram Influencers In United States In 2023
+title: Top 10 Hair Dressers Instagram Influencers In United States In 2024
 description: >-
-  Find top hair dressers Instagram influencers in United States in 2023.
-Most popular hashtags: #hair #behindthechair #hairstyles.
+  Find top hair dressers Instagram influencers in United States in 2024.
+Most popular hashtags: #hair #behindthechair #hairstyle.
 platform: Instagram
-hits: 163
+hits: 166
-text_top: See the most popular Instagram accounts on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our search engine has 163 Instagram influencers like this in United States for you to collaborate.
+text_bottom: Our platform holds 166 Instagram influencers like this in United States for you to work with.
 profiles:
   - username: "elieraadelie"
     fullname: >-